Caprice gourmand iced tea 2

 Tea preparation

-When the warm weather arrives, it's time to try homemade iced tea!
-Pure or with added juice, fruit pieces, flowers and ice cubes: there's no limit to the ideas you can come up with to refresh yourself!
+When the warm weather arrives, it’s time to try making homemade iced tea!
+Plain or mixed with juice, fruit pieces, with or without sugar, flowers, and ice cubes: when it comes to cooling off, anything goes!

-The key thing to remember: all our teas and herbal teas can be made cold, whether loose or in infusettes.
-And you can even make a good iced tea without a kettle!
+The key takeaway: all our teas and herbal teas can be made as iced tea, whether loose-leaf or in teabags.
+You can even make great iced tea without a kettle!
+To learn more, visit our Iced Tea page.

-Cold-brewed iced tea is unbeatable.
-In fact, the polyphenols responsible for bitterness are released only to a very limited extent at temperatures below 70°C. A good reason to dare!
+When cold-brewed, iced tea is foolproof.
+In fact, polyphenols—which are responsible for bitterness—are released only very slightly at temperatures below 70°C. A good reason to give it a try!

-Simply place your tea in a closed jug, pop it in the fridge for a few hours to reach the desired intensity, and you're ready to go.
-Ideally, you should prepare your jug in the evening, so that your infusion is ready for the next day.
+It’s easy: simply place your tea in a sealed pitcher, pop it in the fridge for a few hours until you reach the desired strength, and it’s ready.
+Ideally, prepare your pitcher in the evening so you have a brew ready for the next day.

 Recipe steps: